RediSearch/RediSearch/docs/docs/advanced-concepts/dialects.md

          2) "AAPL UW"
     ```

-    Only one of the expected two elements is returned.
+    Only the first element of the expected two elements is returned.

 - With dialect 3: